KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FAA-Delay by nigel-daniels](https://github.com/nigel-daniels/MMM-FAA-Delay)

+0. This module is outdated: Deprecated.
+API changed (look at issue 3).
 1. Typo: Found `Magic Mirror` in file `MMM-FAA-Delay.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.